 The system has a standard programmable Operating Setpoint range of 70°F (21°C) to 190°F (88°C) for a VW and of 70°F (21°C) to 220°F (104°C) for a VB for either a Remote or inlet probe depending on selection.
-The user can easily change the Operating Setpoint at any time by using the following procedure.
-When any configuration or setpoint is changed (and the Select key touched), the new value is IMMEDIATELY saved to non-volatile memory.
+The user can easily change Operating Setpoint at any time by using the following procedure.
+When any configuration or setpoint is changed (and Select key touched), new value is IMMEDIATELY saved to non-volatile memory.
 The factory default setting is 120°F (49°C).

 - 1. Press the MENU key. - Scroll the ">" with the DOWN key next to the USER SETTING SCREEN. - 3.
-Press the SELECT key. - Scroll the ">" with the DOWN key until it is pointing to OPERATING SETPOINT. - 5.
-Press the SELECT key. - 6.
+Press the SELECT key. - Scroll the ">" with the DOWN key until it is pointing to OPERATING SETPOINT. - Press the SELECT key. - 6.
 Use the UP or DOWN key to select the value you wish to enter. - 7.
-Press the SELECT key to accept and store the new value. - High Limit:
+Press the SELECT key to accept and store the new value. - · High Limit:

-The outlet temperature probe contains both an ECO switch and a thermistor for temperature measurement.
-The sensed outlet temperature is used for the automatically resettable High Limit setpoint.
-If the sensed outlet temperature exceeds the High Limit setpoint, a "soft lockout" condition will occur and the burner will be shut off.
-This fault condition is automatically cleared when the temperature drops below the high limit setpoint minus the high limit differential.
+The outlet temperature probe contains both an MRHL switch and a thermistor for temperature measurement.
+The sensed outlet temperature is used for automatically resettable High Limit setpoint.
+If sensed outlet temperature exceeds High Limit setpoint, a "soft lockout" condition will occur and burner will be shut off.
+This fault condition is automatically cleared when temperature drops below high limit setpoint minus high limit differential.